 |20 – 24 lbs||5 – 6 days||10 – 12 hours|

 Bonus tip – Purchase one pound of raw turkey per person (includes a moderate amount for leftovers).
-1 1/2 pounds per person, if you have hearty eaters or want ample leftover.
+1 1/2 pounds per person if you have hearty eaters or want lots of leftovers.

 Brine Your Turkey